How to Style Your Guest Bedroom

 Step 4: Bathroom Essentials

-For ease, you can get them a set that includes two bath towels and two hand towels (like Abbotson Towel Set).
-Or, go with a “the bigger the better” outset, and indulge in a bath sheet, maybe even one that colour coordinates with the bedding — like Luxury Egyptian, in dew.
+For ease, you can get them a set that includes two bath towels and a hand towel (like the Luxury Egyptian Towel Gift Set).
+Or, go with a “the bigger the better” outset, and indulge in a bath sheet

 And if you really want to go the extra mile — or just refuse even the slightest opportunity of a towel slip — a robe makes it more comfortable for everyone involved, physically and otherwise.